Julie Paucker

 Julie Paucker (born 1976) is a Swiss dramaturge, arts administrator, and author.
 She serves as the artistic director of KULA Compagnie, an international theatre group.
-She is also the artistic director of Schweizer Theatertreffen, an annual multilingual festival that showcases the most remarkable productions of Swiss theatre making.
+She is also the artistic director of Schweizer Theatertreffen, an annual multilingual festival that showcases Swiss theatre.

 Biography

 Paucker was born in Basel, 1976.
 She grew up in Zürich.
 She studied German and Comparative and French Literature in Zürich and in Hamburg.
 After completing her studies, she worked as a project manager for theatre at Migros Culture Percentage.